 The aim of the School is to develop and implement a NATO-compliant Quality Assurance System in its training processes, which will gradually enable DIBS to have its courses certified by NATO.
 The certified courses will be attended by Georgian representatives, as well as those from NATO and Partner countries.

-In 2017, the first regional Black Sea seminar on Building Integrity and Corruption Risk Reduction is being planned, in which Georgia will share its experience across the region.
+In 2017, the first regional Black Sea seminar on Building Integrity and Corruption Risk Reduction was carried out, in which Georgia shared its experience across the region.

-The School’s development is a joint NATO-Georgia responsibility so NATO is playing an active role in the process through different programmes and Trust Fund (Defence Capability Building Trust Fund- NATO Building Integrity Programme, NATO Professional Development Programme).
+The School’s development is a joint NATO-Georgia responsibility.
+NATO is playing an active role in the process through different programmes and Trust Fund (Defence Capability Building Trust Fund- NATO Building Integrity Programme, NATO Professional Development Programme).